Speaker | Time | Text |

 Why? | ||

-Whatever it is, if I were them and I were trying to leave traces on Earth to get people's attention, I couldn't think of a better canvas than wheat fields or any kind of planted crop because if nobody sees it at the time that it's created, it will certainly be found by the farmer at harvest time. | ||
+Whatever it is, if I were them and I were trying to leave traces on earth to get people's attention, I couldn't think of a better canvas than wheat fields or any kind of planted crop because if nobody sees it at the time that it's created, it will certainly be found by the farmer at harvest time. | ||

 It's an absolute guarantee that it will be found. | ||

-And you can't put it anywhere else on this planet, or you get an athlete guarantee it will be seen. | ||
+And you can't put it anywhere else on this planet where you get an absolute guarantee it will be seen. | ||

-Alright, let's say it is that, and alien intelligence is behind it. | ||
+And alien intelligence is behind it. | ||

 Chad, what have we made of them so far? | ||